vibhor376/Python-Run-And-Learn-Series/README.md

 # Python-Run-And-Learn-Series
-This series consists of 203 python programs, each program covering the detalis of the important topics!
+This series consists of 203 python programs, each program covering the details of the important topics!